Gluten Free Buyer Beware.

 Interestingly enough, celiacs and those with serious gluten sensitivities don’t seem to care much about ancient grains or “healthy” pizza; Papa John’s missed the mark if they are targeting that audience, as those folks just want good pizza that won’t make them sick with gluten contamination.
 The more likely scenario is that Papa John’s is like many chains (like Domino’s) going after the fad gluten-free dieter, not those who must eat gluten free for medical reasons.

-Another popular pizza chain, Pizza Hut, announced the release of its “certified Gluten Free Pizza” in some of its retail outlets.
-Cheese only and pepperoni and cheese pizzas prepared on an Udi’s Certified Gluten Free crust and certified GF by the GIG (Gluten Intolerance Group of North America) organization will be prepared using a “gluten free kit” containing separate marinara sauce, cheese and pepperoni and prepared on parchment paper.
+Another popular pizza chain, Pizza Hut, initially announced the release of its “certified Gluten Free Pizza” in some of its retail outlets.
+Cheese only and pepperoni and cheese pizzas prepared on an Udi’s Certified Gluten Free crust and certified GF by the GIG (Gluten Intolerance Group of North America) organization will be prepared using a “gluten free kit” containing separate marinara sauce, cheese and pepperoni and prepared on parchment paper (*NOTE: this GF certification is no longer in place for Pizza Hut).
 Employees will also change their gloves and use dedicated GF pizza cutters, according to restaurant protocol.

 These pizzas will also be prepared in a common kitchen used for preparing regular gluten pizzas; if other toppings are selected instead, the company says the pizza will no longer be gluten free (these pizzas are made for “those simply looking to reduce gluten in their diets.”).

-As you can see, pizzas prepared in restaurants that are not free of gluten, but are prepared in very different ways, are both described as being “Gluten Free.”
+As you can see, pizzas prepared in restaurants that are not free of gluten, but are prepared in very different ways, can still be described as being “Gluten Free.”
 Without digging deeper, it would be difficult to know just what each restaurant meant by that designation.
-Perhaps you don’t find either to be safe enough for your family, or perhaps one is acceptable and the other is not, but they are both labeled “GF.”
+Perhaps you don’t find either to be safe enough for your family, or perhaps one is acceptable and the other is not, but they all are labeled “Gluten-Free” at first blush.

 When Gluten Free Foods Cease to be Gluten Free